huggingface/blog/autoformer.md

 >>> MASE: 0.9092493026949344
 ```

-To plot the prediction for any time series with respect to the ground truth test data we define the following helper:
+To plot the prediction for any time series with respect to the ground truth test data, we define the following helper:

 ```python